 "What are you looking for?" is the first question you will be asked when people learn that you are job hunting.
 People want to know what you want so they can help you find it.

-When someone asks you what you are job looking for, you MUST answer with a job or two (three at the most).
+When someone asks you what you are job looking for, you MUST answer with a job title or two (three at the most).

 Include some useful details to help people understand your job search target: name a couple of employers you would like to work for and the field or the industry.
 Your answer can be whatever is appropriate for you, continuing your current career or changing to a new field.

 Giving generic responses - like "I'll take anything!'
 "Problem solving!" or "Working with people!" - are not useful because they apply to almost everything, everywhere.
 Don't make people drag the real job information out of you, because they might not make the effort and, then, you'll lose that opportunity to make a connection that could be THE connection you've been waiting for.

 If you don't tell people specifically what you want, they will be unable to effectively help you.
 You will be wasting your time, and everyone else's time, too, And the result is often a longer job search for you.